jdlangs/RobotOS.jl/README.md

 ### Time

-Native Julia types `ROS.Time` and `ROS.Duration` are defined, both as a composite of an integral number of seconds and nanoseconds, as in rospy.
+Native Julia types `Time` and `Duration` are defined, both as a composite of an integral number of seconds and nanoseconds, as in rospy.
 Arithmetic and comparison operators are also defined.
-Related functions are:
+A `Rate` type is defined as a wrapper for the rospy Rate, which keeps loops running on a near fixed time interval.
+It can be constructed with a `Duration` object, or a floating-point value, specifying the loop rate in Hz.
+Other functions are:

 - `get_rostime()`, `now()` : Current time as `Time` object.
 - `to_sec(time_obj)`, `convert(Float64, time_obj)` : Convert `Time` or
 `Duration` object to floating-point number of seconds.
 - `to_nsec(time_obj)` : Convert object to integral number of nanoseconds.
+- `sleep(t::Duration)`, `sleep(t::FloatingPoint)`, `sleep(t::Rate)` : Sleep the
+amount implied by type and value of the `t` parameter.

 ### Publishing Messages